USC Gamecocks Baseball

 What AD Jeremiah Donati said about South Carolina baseball’s coaching search

-Just over a month after South Carolina and baseball coach Paul Mainieri parted ways, South Carolina athletic director Jeremiah Donati spoke for the first time about the impending coaching search.
+Just over a month after South Carolina and baseball coach Paul Mainieri parted ways, South Carolina athletic director Jeremiah Donati spoke publicly for the first time about the impending coaching search.

 “We’ve had a tremendous amount of outreach from current coaches all over the country,” Donati said.
 “Some big names.
 This is the job right now.”